Therapist for the analytical overthinkers in Bloomington, Indiana.

 My Experiences and Credentials

-For those of you interested in my former experiences and training, here is the cliff notes version of my CV:
+For those of you interested in my experiences and training, here is the cliff notes version of my CV:

 • 2012 - Graduated from Bowling Green State University with a PhD in clinical psychology.